faulks7/Chasing-Chlorophyll/README.md

 ---

 ## Hypothesis
 Increases in chlorophyll-a concentration, representing higher primary productivity, are expected to correspond with longer manta ray residence times.
-This relationship is likely also driven through other physical oceanagraphic processes.

 ---